marikc0/mcoptionals/README.md

 Zombie Cake (Crafted from Zombie Flesh, Spider Eye, Flour, Egg, Milk) (Is quite filling!
 Poisons the player)

+Rock Candy (Crafted from cobblestone, sugar mass and a stick)

 Adding: "Super Food" (fills most or all of the health bar/saturation, but more difficult to craft)